-- The high-pressure fuel lines are constantly charged with high pressure while the engine is in operation and up to 10 minutes after the engine has stopped. - The internal pressures of the high-pressure fuel lines are higher than other types of fuel system. - The high-pressure fuel lines are formed to shape and then strengthened by a special process.
+- The high-pressure fuel lines are constantly charged with high pressure. - The internal pressures of the high-pressure fuel lines are higher than other types of fuel system. - The high-pressure fuel lines are formed to shape and then strengthened by a special process.

 Do not step on the high-pressure fuel lines.
-Do not deform the high-pressure fuel lines.
+Do not deflect the high-pressure fuel lines.
 Do not bend or strike the high-pressure fuel lines.
 Deformation or damage of the high-pressure fuel lines may cause a point of weakness and potential failure.